BenderRobotics/brest/docs/installation.rst

 use them if you install them.

 * `JLink`_
-    * Install this program so Brest will be able to list and use J-Link programmers
+    * Install this program so Brest will be able to list and use J-Link programmers.
-    * It is recommended to install program in path used by :class:`~brest.flashers.JLink`
+    * It is recommended to install the program in the path used by :class:`~brest.flashers.JLink`.
+    * .. note:: Make sure to have the required resource specific Python dependencies installed (see :ref:`above<installation.python-resource-specific>`).
 * `MCUXpressoIDE`_
-    * Install this program so Brest will be able to list and use the NXP MCU-Link programmers
+    * Install this program so Brest will be able to list and use the NXP MCU-Link programmers.
-    * It is recommended to install program in path similar to the path used by :class:`~brest.flashers.MCULink`
+    * It is recommended to install the program in a path similar to the path used by :class:`~brest.flashers.MCULink`.
-        * The path is specific for each release of the IDE, hence the specific path mentioned might not be the correct one.
+    * .. note:: The path is specific for each release of the IDE, hence the specific path mentioned might not be the correct one.
 * `STM32_Programmer_CLI`_
     * Install this program so Brest will be able to list and use ST-Link programmers
-    * It is recommended to install program in path used by :class:`~brest.flashers.STLink`
+    * It is recommended to install the program in the path used by :class:`~brest.flashers.STLink`

 .. _JLink: https://www.segger.com/downloads/jlink/
 .. _MCUXpressoIDE: https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE